exhibit 3 exposition

 Role of Propaganda

-Nazi newspapers, such as the Völkischer Beobachter, were established early on to propagate for the Nazis.
+Nazi newspapers, such as the Völkischer Beobachter, (People’s Observer) were established early on to propagate for the Nazis.
 Racial propaganda was spread in this manner from early on.
 All art, films, music, and theater had to serve the greater goals of the party.
-So-called degenerate art, that is all modern art expressions, claimed to be un-German was banned.
-One of the main aims of the propaganda effort was to show the Jews as the enemy.
-This would raise tolerance to violent actions against the Jews.
-Communism was linked to Jews, which justified Germany’s 1941 attack on the Soviet Union and the ensuing mass murder of the Jews in the area.
+So-called degenerate art, including all expressions of modern art, claimed to be un-German was banned.

 It is noteworthy that much propaganda was geared toward the Allies seeking to justify Germany’s aggression in various parts of Europe.

 One of the most important Nazi films was Fritz Hippler’s (1909-2002) ‘The Eternal Jew’ of 1940, which accused the Jews of being societal parasites.
 On the other side of propaganda, the famed film-maker Leni Riefenstahl (1902-20039) used her talents to praise Hitler and his party in the ‘Triumph of the Will’ of 1935.
-Later during WWII, propaganda was used to cover up terrible atrocities committed in the Eastern Front and against the Jews.

 International Propaganda